 There are other gout medications to avoid gout by lowering uric acid.
 Those pages include febuxostat (Uloric/Adenuric/Feburic) which works in a similar way to allopurinol by lowering uric acid production from inhibiting xanthine oxidase.

 Alternatively, uricosurics such as probenecid lower uric acid levels by encouraging excretion.
-Many people are reporting effective uric acid lowering from combinations.
+Many people are reporting effective uric acid treatment from combinations.
 Finally, there is a new medication that breaks down uric acid.
 Pegloticase (Krystexxa) is for extreme cases.
 Then, there are other new drugs being developed as alternatives to allopurinol.

 Non-Prescription Allopurinol Alternatives